Online sports betting in West Virginia is inching closer and closer to becoming a reality.

-With the launch of DraftKings imminent, it is highly unlikely BetLucky Sportsbook will return to WV.
+With the launch of DraftKings Sportsbook WV imminent, it is highly unlikely BetLucky Sportsbook will return to WV.

 Delaware North moved to sever its ties with Miomni and its BetLucky app a month ago.
 The sports betting fiasco that closed Wheeling Island Sportsbook and Mardi Gras Sportsbook left a sour taste in the mouth of bettors and books alike.

-And even though, each WV casino can launch three online skins as part of its sports betting license, it is hard to imagine BetLucky would find a partnership with another casino.
+And even though, each casino in WV can launch three online skins as part of its sports betting license, it is hard to imagine BetLucky would find a partnership with another casino.